-Opportunities to use the core skills with which children have been equipped offer them the chance to develop their own logical and methodical approaches to problems, as well as encouraging perseverance and determination as a positive personality trait.
+Opportunities to use the core skills with which children have been equipped offer them the chance to develop their own logical and methodical approaches to problems, as well as encouraging perseverance and determination as positive personality traits.

 Problem Solving at school

-The ICT and computing syllabus has been rewritten for this academic year, with coding now featuring more heavily throughout all age groups.
-All children at Henry Maynard will this year be taught coding, using programmes such as Scratch, Hopscotch and a variety of apps available on the iPad.
+The Computing curriculum has been rewritten for this academic year, with coding now featuring more heavily throughout all age groups.
+All children at Henry Maynard will this year be taught coding, using programmes such as Scratch, Hopscotch and a variety of apps.
 These lessons will develop problem solving skills in students as well as developing the skills necessary for a future heavily dependent on ICT.